-- Students who were chronically absent any year from 8th-12th grade were 7.4 times more likely to drop out than students who attended regularly. ~Utah Education Policy Center, 2012 - attended regularly. ~Utah Education Policy Center, 2012
+Students who were chronically absent any year from 8th-12th grade were 7.4 times more likely to drop out than students who attended regularly. - Use Education Policy Carrier, 2012

-By 9th grade, regular and high attendance is a better predictor of graduation rates than 8th grade test scores. ~Allensworth & Easton, 2007 - An absence excused by a building administrator for other reasons where satisfactory arrangements are made in advance of the absence (i.e. Prearranged Absences)
+By 9th grade, regular and high attendance is a better predictor of graduation rates than 8th grade test scores. - Altensworth 8

+EXCUSED ABSENCES are defined as follows...